 Making your project as modular as possible makes it more manageable, and makes it easier to recover when you change your mind.
 (I started my on-the-side home business, Wilson Mines Co., to make modules for this purpose—not a money-maker, but to help hobbyists without breaking any tax laws.)
 Anyway, there's a lot of I/O bit sharing you can do on the I/O ICs.

 I haven't done things like SATA, but my workbench computer exists for workbench I/O, not human I/O, and everything goes through three 65c22 VIAs (and three 65c51 ACIAs which get very little use).
 These are all on the main board.
 The things mentioned above go through the first VIA.
 In addition there are the

 It does have a board-edge connector plus a mezzanine board, but the processor's own buses don't go to these!
 If I want to add USB or so many other things, they are available in SPI or other interfaces that can go through ports I already have.

 Bit-banging SPI is very easy, and although slower, is still plenty fast for most uses.
 I have sample code, in several forms, here.
 For the things that need the very fastest access like maybe video, put it on the same board with the processor.
-SPI can be almost as fast (actually, the fastest SPI ICs I've seen will handle nearly 200MHz SPI clock rates), and I²C which is slower but nearly the least work to hook up is good for things that don't need as much speed or don't transfer much data, an example being a digital temperature sensor or real-time clock or keyboard scanner which isn't going to change readings thousands (let alone millions) of times per second.
+SPI can be almost as fast (actually, the fastest SPI ICs I've seen will handle nearly 200MHz SPI clock rates).
+I²C is slower but nearly the least work to hook up is good for things that don't need as much speed or don't transfer much data, for example, a digital temperature sensor or real-time clock or keyboard scanner which isn't going to change readings thousands (let alone millions) of times per second.
 I have a pros-and-cons comparison of SPI versus I²C in this forum post, about 2/3 of the way down the post, at the bulleted list.